tacoss/tarima/README.md

 return tpl.compile();
 ```

-In the browser is required to provide a runtime for some engines.
+Note that in the browser a runtime is required for some engines.

 #### `parse(filepath, source, options)`